BMW rejects media reports of emissions manipulations

 Vehicle emissions have come under closer scrutiny worldwide since Volkswagen admitted in September 2015 to installing illegal software to cheat U.S. emissions tests on diesel cars.

-Reporting by Vera Eckert; Editing by Mark Potter
+Reporting by Vera Eckert and Hans Seidenstuecker; Editing by Mark Potter